TL;DR

 This isn't an unusual case.
 It's a textbook example of the compounding nature of multimorbidity.
 A single health issue, if not managed proactively, can set off a devastating domino effect that impacts every aspect of a person's life.

-While we cannot always predict or prevent illness, we can build a fortress around our finances to protect our families from the fallout.
+While we cannot typically predict or prevent illness, we can build a fortress around our finances to protect our families from the fallout.
 This is where the LCIIP shield comes in.
 It's not one single product, but a strategic combination of policies designed to provide the right kind of support at the right time.

 Often overlooked, Income Protection (IP) is arguably the most crucial defence against the financial impact of multimorbidity.

-Critical Illness Cover (CIC) provides a powerful, immediate financial injection when you need it most.
+Critical Illness Cover (CIC) provides a powerful, immediate financial injection when you may need it most.

 By tackling the big capital costs upfront, CIC prevents debt from spiralling and provides the resources to adapt your life to your new health reality.